 The Master Plan supports continued development of three major open spaces.
-The first one is the green or lawn running north-south in the middle of the medical school and science quad.
-Similar to Landis Green it provides an organizing vista and a community or neighborhood building armature as well as gathering space for the academic community.
+The first one is the new green or lawn running north-south in the middle of the new medical school and science quad.
+Similar to Landis Green it provides an organizing vista and a community- or neighborhood-building armature as well as gathering space for the academic community.
 The second major open space was formerly called "The FSU Commons" in previous editions of the master plan.
-Informal in shape and feeling, the intent was to connect the University Center and the campus node at the Integration Statue Plaza with a park-like pedestrian way to better integrate the University Center with the main body of the campus.
+Informal in shape and feeling, the intent was to connect the University Center and the new campus node N. Woodward Avenue bend, called the Woodward / Call Plaza, with a park-like pedestrian way to better integrate the University Center with the main body of the campus.
 This greenspace is in an area subject to flooding but with the continuing demand for parking, part of the greenspace has been committed to parking lots and the band practice field developed into an all-weather athletic field shared with the band.
-More recently, the former "left over" areas surrounding the band practice field have conceptually been identified as a new "garden district" to recognize and facilitate a number of community garden programs that have been located in the area.
-The design of the linkage between the University Center and the Integration Statue Plaza described above has been conceptually developed and is reflected in this version of the Master Plan.
-The third space is the Student Life Mall along the closed section of Woodward from Call Street to Traditions Way.
+The connection to the University Center is still being developed but in a less deliberate manner.

+The third space is the Student Life Mall along the closed section of Woodward from Call Street to Park Avenue.
 This urban style pedestrian street joins the east (historic) and west (modern) areas of campus like a seam or a zipper and provides a gathering place for students and activities supportive of campus life.
 Several other smaller quads or courtyards are proposed as new buildings and zones are developed.